Himanshu-Khairnar/React_learning/README.md

-Here’s a sample README.md for a React repository that includes projects ranging from basic to intermediate level, covering all the fundamental concepts of React:

----

 React Basics to Intermediate Projects

 This repository is a curated collection of React.js projects that cover a wide range of concepts from basic to intermediate level.
 It's ideal for beginners who are just starting with React as well as developers looking to solidify their understanding of core React topics.